Shadabmulla07/catalyst-count/README.md

 # catalyst-count
-Django project for file upload
+Django project for file upload- Use requirement.txt for installing dependencies